rerenoob/readings/Measure What Matters.md

 From 3 to 5, and no more than 5.
 The point of have __key__ results is that so we can have focus.
 If we focus on everything, we would then focus on nothing.

+# Power of Alignment

+How do we know that everyone in the company is working toward the same goals?
+Not duplicating work?
+By having OKRs and having them visible publicly.
+The accountability of having publicly visible OKRs will enable everyone to know what everyone else is working on and where their focuses are.
+This will help realign the purpose of the company, orgs, teams, and individuals.